sansarip/peanuts/README.md

 #### Redlisting Args <a name="redlisting-args"></a>

-In rare cases where args coincide with subscription identifiers the `:redlist` option comes in handy.
+In rare cases where you want args that coincide with valid subscription identifiers/vectors passed through without being rebound to their respective subscription values, then the `:redlist` options are for you.

 ```clojure
 (defnc foo